msikma/liballeg.4.4.2-osx/readme.md

 Unfortunately, there's a problem that I haven't been able to resolve yet: building in this way causes binaries (such as the very useful `dat` utility) to look for the `liballeg` dylib in the absolute path where it ended up after the build process finished.

+To fix this, I've added a script `fixrpath.bash` that relinks the dylib to a relative path (specifically, `../lib`).
+This has already been done in this build, but it's useful in case you want to make your own build.
+Of course, it would be much nicer to not have to deal with this problem at all, by fixing it in the Allegro CMake file, but I don't know how to do that.

-One way to resolve this is by manually editing a binary to look for the library elsewhere.
+To explain how the `fixrpath.bash` script works, it's basically modifying the binary to look for the library elsewhere.
 In this example I'll make the `dat` utility look for `liballeg.4.4.dylib` in the `../lib/` directory, rather than the full path of my build.

-    # set relative path to the . directory
+    # set relative path to the ../lib directory
     install_name_tool -add_rpath @loader_path/../lib/ dat
-    # change dylib load from full path to a relative path
+    # change dylib load from an absolute path to a relative path
     install_name_tool -change /Users/msikma/test/allegro/build/lib/liballeg.4.4.dylib @rpath/liballeg.4.4.dylib dat

-Now it should work as long as the `liballeg.4.4.dylib` file is in the same directory.
+Note that the absolute path I give is unique to my compilation setup, and will be different for you.
 To find the exact path string to replace, use `otool -lv dat`.

-To facilitate this, I've included a script `fixrpath.bash` that does it for you as long as you know what the absolute dylib path is.
+After this, the `dat` utility should work as long as the `liballeg.4.4.dylib` file is in the `../lib` directory.

 ### OSX El Capitan (10.11) and up